 Need to know

 Regardless of the season Albury-Wodonga is a great place to enjoy a break.
-The region enjoys hot and dry summers, mild autumns and springs, and cool winters.
-Expect long stretches of clear blue sky in summer, and sunny days and crisp nights in winter.
-February to April, and October to December are most favourable.
+The region typically has hot, mostly dry summers, mild autumns and springs, and cool winters with maximum temperatures in the mid teens.
+February is usually the wettest month of the year.
+February to April, and October to December are the most temperate times to visit.

-The flourishing cultural scene is one of the best reasons to pay a visit to Albury-Wodonga.
+The flourishing cultural scene is one of the best reasons to pay a visit to the Albury-Wodonga region.

 Step into the bold and beautiful Murray Art Museum Albury (known as MAMA) for an all-encompassing contemporary art experience, featuring international touring exhibitions and deep connections to the regional surrounds and cultural identity of the city.
 Interactive workshops are offered to channel your creative flair.